 (Minutes should capture if the company provided clarification or justification to anything in the original submission, if there was any clarification or justification to FDA's written feedback, and if the company agreed or stated what its next steps would be.
-Do not capture the discussion verbatim.
+We recommend that you do not capture the discussion verbatim.
 Clearly identify agreements and/or disagreements that were reached by FDA and the submitter during the discussion related to this specific question.)

 Question 3:

-...

 Question 5:

-...

 Additional Feedback Item 1: